Rock nation? Dwayne Johnson considering run for White House

 Kanye West for 2020?

-Johnson declined to give an endorsement in the last presidential election even though he says both campaigns approached him for his backing.
+Johnson declined to endorse anyone in the presidential race last year even though he says both campaigns approached him.
 Johnson explains that he didn’t want to sway anyone’s opinion or make people unhappy with his politics.

 Johnson would have at least one high-profile backer in NBCUniversal vice chairman Ron Meyer, who tells GQ he’d vote for Johnson “without a question.”